 Roofing including roof space

 Repair category 2

-Notes Flat roof coverings have a limited life and will require regular and ongoing maintenance with higher than average maintenance costs.
-Roof coverings appear original and we recommend a precautionary check of the roof decks and
+Notes Flat roof coverings have a limited life and require regular and ongoing maintenance with higher than average maintenance costs.
+It may be prudent to ascertain the service history pertaining to the flat roof covering.
+A precautionary check of the roof decks is recommended by a qualified Roofing